ldyang14/training-material/topics/translatomics/tutorials/raw-fastq-to-bam/tutorial.md

 ### FastQ file

 FastQ files, produced by the sequencing, contain sequences and quality information of reads.
-It is the basic for setting about Ribo-seq data analysis.
+It is the basic for setting about Ribo-Seq data analysis.
 The data is usually suffixed with '.fastq' or '.fq', if it is compression format, it will be attached ".gz" to the suffix.

 > ### {% icon details %} What is the FastQ file?
 >
 > If you want to know more information about FASTQ, see the [Quality Control tutorial]({{ site.baseurl }}{% link topics/sequence-analysis/tutorials/quality-control/tutorial.md %})
 {: .details}

-2. Import Ribo-seq raw data via links
+2. Import Ribo-Seq raw data via links

 {% include snippets/import_via_link.md %}